not-only-code/Simpletooltip/readme.md

 ## Changelog

-### v1.3.0 (15.06.2014)
+### v1.3.0 (13.06.2014)

-* added npm, grunt and bower in order to automatize and build all scripts
 * new: parameters.
 You can pass some parameters to adjust size, border, colors, animation, arrow size, etc.
 * new: color schemes.
 4 default configurations you can customize: dark, gray, white, blue.
 Add your own color scheme.
+* tweak: added npm, grunt and bower in order to automatize and build all scripts
-* tweak: arrow images are removed, now are css based
+* tweak: changed code structure, now based on prototypes.
-* tweak: change style system, use .less instead .css
+* tweak: move from css to .less
-* tweak: files restructured
+* tweak: files restructured /src -> /dist
+* tweak: new responsive project page (demo) with all new features documented.
+* tweak: new logo design
-* some bugfixes and code enhancements
+* some bugfixes and performance issues solved.

 ### v1.2.0 (01.02.2011)